dbrinegar/dbrinegar.github.com/README.md

 If you want a quick-n-dirty blog for similar reasons you should be able to follow these steps:

-* clone this repo in github, call your repo `"youraccount".github.io` to trigger the GitHub Pages workflow
+* fork this repo in github, call your repo `"youraccount".github.io` to trigger the GitHub Pages workflow
 * clone your new repo to your dev environment
 * edit `_config.yml`  so you aren't using my accounts